NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     A higher threshold will result in more interest points, but perhaps less unique ones.

-matches-per-tile <int (default: unspecified)>
-    How many interest point matches to compute in each :math:`1024^2` image tile (default: automatic determination).
-Use a value of ``--ip-per-tile`` a few times larger than this.

 ip-triangulation-max-error <double (default: unspecified)>
     When matching IP, filter out any pairs with a triangulation error higher than this.